gurugio/book_linuxkernel_blockdrv/create_disk.md

 blk_queue_make_request() function introduces mybrd_queue and mybrd_make_request_fn() to kernel.
 Then kernel can add a request into mybrd_queue and extract a request and pass it to mybrd_make_request_fn() function.
+(NOTE.
+You should not understand what kernel does and what driver should do at the moment.
+In this chaper, please focus only on driver.
+Please understand what driver should do.
+In later chapters, we will read the block layer code of kernel and understand how kernel use the queue of the driver and how kernel pass the request to the request-handler of the driver.)

 There is a pair of functions to create and destroy the request_queue: blk_alloc_queue_node() and blk_cleanup_queue.
 NEVER use other memory allocation functions like kmalloc.